Storms follow heatwaves to batter Southeast Europe’s crops

 “Record-breaking temperatures are part of the trend of drastic increases in global temperatures.
 Anthropogenic emissions are ultimately the main driver of these rising temperatures,” said Carlo Buontempo, director of the Copernicus Climate Change Service, on July 27.

-Southeast Europe is seen as one of the global warming hotspots with scientists forecasting temperatures will rise by well above the global average, while extreme weather events become more frequent in the years to come.
+Southeast Europe is seen as a global warming hotspot with scientists forecasting temperatures will rise by well above the global average, with extreme weather events becoming more frequent in the years to come.

 Contributions from Valentina Dimitrievska in Skopje, Iulian Ernst in Bucharest and Clare Nuttall in Glasgow.